slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"What’s life?
 Showing up for the people you love, again and again, until you can’t show up anymore."
 -- Rebecca Walker*

+> *"When you’re young, you have so much time but never enough money.
+When you’re old you have money but never enough time."
+-- Jon Boorman*